meco-group/fatrop/docs/getting_started.rst

 - Power users who want to implement overhead-less function evaluation
 - Users who want to interface their own framework
-- Working with OCP interface at NLP level or small-scale level
 - Implementing custom Jacobians and Hessians

 Dependencies: BLASFEO and stdc++